Frequently Asked Questions

 When are applications due?

-The priority deadline for Global Health Internships is December 1st.
+The priority deadline for Global Health Internships was December 2nd.
 (Tip: if you apply early, you get priority in the acceptance process.)
+However applications are still open until February 1st for most of the programs.

 How do students apply?